Social Sciences & Humanities Library

 |East Asian Collection||4|

-The return chutes are situated in the wall at the left-hand end of the Membership & Payments Desk.
-The 24 Hours return chute is in the wall on the walkway over the library, opposite the eastern entry to the Forgan Smith Building (Building 1).
+There are multiple return chutes.
+During opening hours the return chute is situated in the wall at the left-hand end of the Membership & Payments Desk.
 An After Hours return chute is located on the left of the Level 1 main entrance (locked during Opening Hours).

 The Library, Duhig Building, is wheelchair accessible via three entrances.
 All levels of the library are served by lifts.